Emblems of Qajar (Kadjar) Rulers: The Lion and the Sun

 * * * * * *

-Aside from this Lion and Sun emblem, there is also an additional emblem associated with the Qajar (Kadjar) rulers, at least from the time of Mozaffar-ed-Din Shah, if not already from the time of his father, Nasser-ed-Din Shah: the personal emblem of the Imperial Family and the Imperial Kadjar House itself, that is, the emblem on their letterheads and on the official documents from the Qajar (Kadjar) court, as distinct from the Imperial emblem of Persia, the Lion and the Sun.
+This Lion and Sun emblem aside, there is also an additional emblem associated with the Qajar (Kadjar) rulers, at least from the time of Mozaffar-ed-Din Shah, if not already from the time of his father, Nasser-ed-Din Shah: the personal emblem of the Imperial Family and the Imperial Kadjar House itself, that is, the emblem on their letterheads and on the official documents from the Qajar (Kadjar) court, as distinct from the Imperial emblem of Persia, the Lion and the Sun.
 This emblem was and is that of two lions with suns on their backs holding up the Kiani crown with one paw and holding the globe under the other.
 In addition to the immediate members of the Imperial Family, some of the princes such as Prince Mozaffar Firouz and others, have used this emblem as their personal emblem and added their own initials to it.
 As a rule, however, this emblem was for use of the Imperial Family itself only.
 Below is a picture of it.

 For further discussion of the Lion and Sun symbol, see also Qajar (Kadjar) Orders and Decorations on his site by clicking here, and Postal System of Persia under the Qajars (Kadjars) by clicking here.